willclarktech/lisky-bdd-tutorial/TUTORIAL.md

 ### Happy path

 We’ll use an [outside-in approach][wiki-outside-in] approach considering the [happy path][wiki-happy-path] first.
+"Outside-in" means we’re going to write the code we really want to work first, and write the code it needs to work later and only when we’re forced to.
+This contrasts with "inside-out" which involves trying to predict the code you’ll need later on, so that when you come to write that code you already have all the code it depends on.
 Of course, you may find an inside-out approach suits you better, but outside-in works especially well with BDD.

 Addressing the happy path, we start by specifying what should happen if everything goes according to plan: